We offer a huge range of full-time courses.

 Salisbury / Chippenham campuses - Wednesday 3rd July

 This is an opportunity for you to meet other students on your course as well as your tutor and answer any questions or worries you may have about coming to college.
 Students coming to Welcome Day at the Trowbridge campus will be invited to either an AM or PM event.
 Please make sure you come to the event detailed in your invitation letter.
-If you are invited to the morning event, you cannot attend in the afternoon.
+If you are invited to the morning event, you cannot attend in the afternoon and vice versa.